microsoftgraph/microsoft-graph-docs-contrib/concepts/delta_query_overview.md

 -   Updated instances are represented by their **id** with *at least* the properties that have been updated, but additional properties may be included.

 -   Changes to relationships on users and groups are represented as annotations on the standard resource representation.
-These annotations use the format `propertyName@delta`, and only appear when the client explicitly chooses to track changes to the relationship by using the `$select` parameter.
+These annotations use the format `propertyName@delta`.
+The annotations are included in the response of the initial delta query request.
+For tracked changes, the annotations only appear when the client explicitly chooses to track changes to the relationship by using the `$select` parameter.

 Removed instances are represented by their **id** and an `@removed` object.
 The `@removed` object may include additional information about why the instance was removed.
 For example,  "@removed": {"reason": “changed”}.

 Possible @removed reasons can be *changed* or *deleted*.
 - *Changed* indicates the item was deleted and may be restored from [deletedItems](../api-reference/beta/resources/directory.md).
 - *Deleted* indicates the item is [permanently deleted](../api-reference/beta/api/directory_deleteditems_delete.md).

+@removed object can be returned in the initial delta query response and in tracked (deltaLink) responses.
+Clients using delta query requests should be designed to handle these object in the responses.

 ## Supported resources